ARV105/FunFacts/README.md

-# FunFacts
+# InsectFacts
-Should be called InsectFacts.
 Several Facts about insects in our world today.